Aliases for PDE9A Gene

 GeneCards Summary for PDE9A Gene

 PDE9A (Phosphodiesterase 9A) is a Protein Coding gene.
-Among its related pathways are Purine metabolism (KEGG) and Nitric oxide stimulates guanylate cyclase.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE1C.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
+An important paralog of this gene is PDE6B.